- Posted by Kateryna Bozhenko

 - how to create a chat application like whatsapp, instant messenger, like whatsapp

 When was the last time you used your phone to send an app?
 It’s been found that 97% of the world’s population has sent a text at least once in their life, with the average person sending up to 14 texts a day, straight from their phones or through a chat application like Whatsapp.

 A further 75% of mobile users prefer instant messaging apps for communication over more traditional modes of communication, such as email.
 So it’s no dramatization to say that instant chat based messaging has indeed, taken over the industry, and is only set to increase.
 As of 2016, Whatsapp currently boasts a user base of 1,2 billion, making it the most popular messaging application in the world next to Facebook IM and WeChat.

 Real-time instant messaging applications are distinguished by their real-time delivery of messages and multimedia between two users, and it’s of no surprise and investors and developers seek to replicate Whatsapp’s success in their own chat apps.
 In that spirit, this article will outline the main ways you can equip yourself to successfully create a chat app for iOS or Android, and see your app succeed on the market.

 Ideal Features in a Chat App

-Whatsapp, at its core, is a messaging service built for smartphones, relying on internet connection or mobile phone data.
-Cheaper than service provided SMS services, some chat apps operate on low cost subscription models but the most of them are free.
-Each successful real time chat app has salient features to draw in new users, and it’s this good functionality that rests at the core of a successful chat app.
+Whatsapp, at its core, is a messaging service built for smartphones, relying on an internet connection or mobile phone data.
+Cheaper than service provided SMS services, some chat apps operate on low-cost subscription models but most of them are free.
+Each successful real-time chat app has salient features to draw in new users, and it’s this good functionality that rests at the core of a successful chat app.

 The number of features your app will host further dictate the cost of your app’s development.
 Take a good look at the features that make Whatsapp so wildly successful: